SWL-SAMA/Machine_Learning_Codes/README.md

 ***E-mail***: 2011832@mail.nankai.edu.cn

 ## About this program
-This project is my assignments for the course "Machine Learning" during my sophomore year(2022) at Nankai University.
+This project is my assignments for the course "Machine Learning" during my sophomore year at Nankai University.
+It includes four classic ML algorithms such as Perceptron, KNN, Bayes Classifier and SVM.
 ## Results
 <center class="half">
     <img src="./Perceptron.png">